daddel80/notepadpp-multireplace/README.md

 -   **CSV Column Operations**: Search, replace, sort, or highlight specific columns in CSV or other delimited files by selecting column numbers.
 -   **Conditional Replacements**: Use variables, conditions, and mathematical operations for complex replacements, fully integrated into the replacement list like regular entries.
 -   **Highlight Matches**: Mark multiple search terms in the text, each with a distinct color for easy differentiation.
+-   **External Lookups**: Replace matches with values from external hash or lookup files for externalizing large or frequently updated mapping tables.
 -   **Bash Script Export**: Export replacement operations as a bash script for use outside of Notepad++.